Join Here | Log In

 Key takeaways:

-~ High blood pressure is a risk factor for increased cardiovascular mortality.
+~ High blood pressure increases the risk of cardiovascular mortality.

 High blood pressure: